Florielle05/Aviation-Activity-and-Emissions-Analysis/README.md

 <img width="702" height="668" alt="image" src="https://github.com/user-attachments/assets/f5384596-86ae-455a-ab34-1835459af66f" />

-These country-by-country analyses highlight heterogeneous dynamics, with varying relationships between the principal components and emissions, confirming the strong dependence on national context.
-They thus underscore the limitations of a purely temporal interpretation of the PCA axes at the individual level and reinforce the relevance of a comparative analysis between countries for interpreting the overall results.
+These country-level analyses reveal pronounced heterogeneity, with distinct relationships between the principal components and emissions across countries.
+This variability confirms the strong dependence of the observed dynamics on national context.
+Consequently, it highlights the limitations of a purely temporal interpretation of the PCA axes at the individual country level and underscores the relevance of cross-country comparative analysis for a robust interpretation of the overall results.
 ---

 ## 8. Limitations